 Program overview

-The Double Degree program in Bachelor of Arts - Women and Gender Studies & Bachelor of Business Administration - Finance at the University of Lethbridge offers a unique opportunity for students to explore the intersection of gender studies and business.
-This program is designed for those who are passionate about understanding gender issues while also acquiring essential business skills.
-Students will engage in a comprehensive curriculum that prepares them for diverse career paths, equipping them with critical thinking and analytical skills necessary for success in today’s dynamic job market.
+The Double Degree program in Women and Gender Studies and Business Administration - Finance at the University of Lethbridge offers a unique opportunity for students to explore the intersection of gender issues and business practices.
+This program is designed for those who are passionate about social change and want to understand the complexities of gender dynamics in the business world.
+Students will engage with feminist theories and methodologies, gaining insights into the historical and contemporary conditions affecting women and men in society.
+This program not only prepares students for careers in business but also equips them with the tools to advocate for inclusivity and equity in various professional settings.

 Featured Experiences